RightCake1/WGS/Pangenome_Phylogenetics/Phylogeny_Tree_by_MEGA11.md

 ## Detailed Steps

 ### 1. Generate 16S RNA Sequence
-- Use Barrnap to generate the 16S RNA sequence from your genome
+- Use Barrnap to generate the 16S RNA sequence from your genomes
 - Verify sequence quality and length

 ### 2. BLAST Analysis